Courses: Satisfactory / Unsatisfactory Grading Option

 Do we have the option to request S/U in summer terms?

-• You may request S/U for a stand-alone Summer term 1 and/or Summer term 2 course—as long as you have verified the other relevant policy points (see above).
+• Yes, you may request a voluntary S/U for a 1.0 credit course in Summer term 1 and/or Summer term 2 course.

 How does the S/U policy apply to Dean’s List?